dfinster/dotfiles/.github/README.md

 ## Optional Setup

 - Set your preferred iTerm2 theme.
-- Install a [nerd font](https://www.nerdfonts.com/), then set it in iTerm2 preferences and VS Code settings.
+- Install a [nerd font](https://www.nerdfonts.com/), then set it in iTerm2 and VS Code.
 - Run `p10k configure` to customize your PowerLevel10k prompt.